apache/commons-proxy/src/site/markdown/index.md

   * **Switch** - provides a fluent API to configure the handling of invoked methods

+## Serialization
+  The proxies created by the provided proxy factories are `Serializable` in most cases.
+For more complex cases *Commons Proxy* provides basic support for the "serialization proxy" pattern.
+See [org.apache.commons.proxy.serialization][serializationproxy] for details.

+## Stubbing
+  The [StubBuilder][] class allows you to create a proxy with customized behavior specified by a typesafe DSL.
+The [AnnotationBuilder][] variant provides a simple way to create Java annotation instances at runtime.

 ## Releases
   The latest version is v1.0. - [Download now!][download]